-This category includes mainly inventory used in the development and maintenance of the telecommunications networks, such as fiber optic cables, nodes and amplifiers.
+This category mainly includes inventory used in the development and maintenance of the telecommunications networks, such as fiber optic cables, nodes and amplifiers.

-For details on the pledges placed on the Group assets refer to Note 15 (xv).
+For details regarding the pledges placed on the Group's assets refer to Note 15 (v).

 11. TRADE AND OTHER RECEIVABLES AND CONTRACT ASSETS